MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelRelationship Object

 Represent a relationship between **ModelTableColumn** objects.
 Used when programmatically creating relationships.
-Table 19 lists the properties of the **ModelRelationship** object.
+The following table lists the properties of the **ModelRelationship** object.

- **Table 19.
-Properties of the ModelRelationship object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|